sst/guide/_chapters/errors-in-api-gateway.md

 title: Errors in API Gateway
 date: 2020-04-03 00:00:00
 lang: en
-description:
+description: In this chapter we'll look at how to debug errors that happen only in API Gateway in your Serverless app.
+These errors are only logged to your API Gateway access logs, and not your Lambda logs in CloudWatch.
-comments_id:
+comments_id: errors-in-api-gateway/1728
 ref: errors-in-api-gateway
 ---

 In the past few chapters we looked at how to debug errors in our Lambda functions.
 However, our APIs can fail before our Lambda function has been invoked.
 In these cases, we won't be able to debug using the Lambda logs.
-Since, there won't be any requests available in our Lambda functions.
+Since there won't be any requests made to our Lambda functions.

 The two common causes for these errors are: